-Below is an overview of major airlines relevant for travelers from Slovakia and the Czech Republic (departures from Vienna, Budapest, Bratislava, Prague, and Krakow).
-We focus on transporting dogs both in the cabin and in the hold.
+Below you’ll find an overview of major airlines relevant to travelers from Slovakia and the Czech Republic (departures from Vienna, Budapest, Bratislava, Prague, and Kraków).
+We focus on dog travel in the cabin and in the hold.

 Table of Contents